 North Indian classical music and the preservation and continued development of this rich tradition.

 Educational children's television.

-the sitar: how to play it, its significance in our modern world, how Indian classical music themes are being integrated with digital technology to become a new art form, quantum electrodynamics.
+the sitar: how to play it, its significance in our modern world, making films, quantum electrodynamics.